Above: the Baha Mar in Nassau

 By the Caribbean Journal staff

-The Baha Mar, the largest resort project in the Caribbean, first broke ground in 2011.
-It is slated to include 2,200 rooms spread across four hotels: a Grand Hyatt, an SLS Lux, a Rosewood and a flagship Baha Mar Hotel and Casino.
+The massive resort project in New Providence is slated to include four hotels: a Rosewood, a Grand Hyatt, an SLS Lux and the eponymous Baha Mar Hotel and Casino.